kernelzeroday/pbn/README.md

 added the half static makefile, builds on my osx but u probbaly need to modify it for linux. ill add the line that worked on my old linux box as a comment.

 the binary is only 422kb on my mac built half static btw

+I need to make a proper p2pshell listener for cli.c, i was thinking about it and tbh its fine to just use as something like a reverse shell payload if i had a proper listener for it. tbd